TirthCodes/employee-expense-management/README.md

 An Employee Expense Management app using ReactJS, featuring three data tables (User Table, Expense Table, and Company Expense Table) that support CRUD operations.
 The app offers an intuitive user interface for managing employee information and tracking expenses.

+Click on the link to see the deployed app - https://employee-expense-management-hdwg596f9-tirthcodes.vercel.app

 ## To use custom Data Sets